Wallis Simpson: Death

-Wallis died on April 24, 1986, at her home in the Bois de Boulogne, Paris, at the age of 89 from bronchial pneumonia.
-Her funeral was held on April 29 at St George's Chapel, Windsor Castle, attended by her two surviving sisters-in-law – Queen Elizabeth The Queen Mother and Princess Alice, Duchess of Gloucester – and other members of the royal family.
+Wallis died on April 24, 1986, at her home at 4 route du Champ d'Entraînement in the Bois de Boulogne, Paris, at age 89 from bronchial pneumonia.
+Her funeral was held on April 29 at St George's Chapel, Windsor Castle, attended by her two surviving sisters-in-law – Queen Elizabeth the Queen Mother and Princess Alice, Duchess of Gloucester – and other members of the royal family.
 Queen Elizabeth II and her husband, Prince Philip, attended both the funeral ceremony and the burial, as did their son Charles and daughter-in-law Diana.
 Diana said afterwards that it was the only time she had seen the Queen weep.

 Wallis was buried next to Edward in the Royal Burial Ground near Windsor Castle, as "Wallis, Duchess of Windsor".
 Prior to an agreement with Elizabeth II in the 1960s, Wallis and Edward had previously planned for a burial in a purchased cemetery plot at Green Mount Cemetery in Baltimore, where Wallis's father was interred.

 In recognition of the help France gave to the Windsors in providing them with a home, and in lieu of death duties, Wallis's collection of Louis XVI style furniture, some porcelain, and paintings were made over to the French state.
 The British royal family received no major bequests.
 Most of her estate went to the Pasteur Institute medical research foundation, on the instructions of Suzanne Blum.
 The decision took the royal family and Wallis's friends by surprise, as she had shown little interest in charity during her life.

+A bequest to the Royal National Lifeboat Institution (RNLI), (amount unknown), helped to fund a new all-weather lifeboat.
+The lifeboat, built in 1996 at a cost of £1,580,000, was named 14-22 Edward Duke of Windsor (ON 1226).
+The boat was assigned to the Relief fleet in 1997, and supported RNLI operations for 28 years, until being withdrawn from service in 2025.

 In a Sotheby's auction in Geneva, in April 1987, Wallis's jewelry collection raised $45 million for the institute, approximately seven times its pre-sale estimate.
 Blum later said that Egyptian entrepreneur Mohamed Al-Fayed tried to purchase the jewels for a "rock bottom price".
 Al-Fayed bought much of the non-financial estate, including the lease of the Paris mansion.
 An auction of his collection was announced in July 1997 for later that year in New York.
 Delayed by his son's death in the car crash that also claimed the life of Diana, Princess of Wales, the sale raised more than £14 million for charity in 1998.